David Harbour

 BirthdayApr.
 10, 1975

-Harbour gained global recognition for his portrayal of Jim Hopper in the Netflix science fiction series Stranger Things (2016–present), for which he received a Critics' Choice Television Award as well as nominations for two Primetime Emmy Award.
+Harbour gained global recognition for his portrayal of Jim Hopper in the Netflix science fiction series Stranger Things (2016–present), for which he received two nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 His starring film roles include the title character in Hellboy (2019), Santa Claus in Violent Night (2022) and a former racer in the sports film Gran Turismo (2023).
-In the Marvel Cinematic Universe, Harbour has played Red Guardian since the film Black Widow (2021).
+Harbour has played Red Guardian in the Marvel Cinematic Universe media franchise, beginning with the film Black Widow (2021), Thunderbolts* (2025) and in the upcoming movie Avengers: Doomsday (2026).

 Biography from the Wikipedia article David Harbour.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.